 The predominant proportion of gases in the universe is 74 percent hydrogen and 24 percent helium.
 So why, then, do the layers of Earth’s atmosphere have a totally different composition: the nitrogen – oxygen ratio is 78 percent to 21 percent.
 Even more enigmatic, why do entirely different gases have predominance within Earth’s confines?

 Nowhere else in the universe, to our knowledge, do we find such a blend.
 An apple pie chart displays the atmosphere in the “neighborhood.”
-Nitrogen and oxygen, along with a mere 1 percent of all the other vital gases, combine to support life.
+Nitrogen and oxygen, along with a mere 1 percent, including 5 parts in a million of Helium, and all the other vital gases, combine to support life.

 You don’t find that on turbulent Jupiter.
 We can ask, “Why are nitrogen and oxygen in the majority on Earth?
 Where did they originate?
 How and when did our atmosphere trap them?
 How and when were these proportions established?”

 I examine the specifications and features of the nitrogen – oxygen atmosphere in the real estate brochure for Earth.
 Oxygen: check.
 I know that, as humans, we need oxygen for combustion, heat, and fire to cook our food.
 Most of all, we need oxygen to breathe.
 No need for Helium at all.